laurisolivares-dev/ai-job-market-analysis/README.md

 In today’s data-driven world, the ability to analyze messy, real-world datasets — cleaning, transforming, and drawing meaningful conclusions — is essential for any aspiring Data Engineer.

-This project demonstrates not only technical proficiency, but also data storytelling — a key skill for communicating findings in business or research environments.
+This project demonstrates technical proficiency and effective data storytelling — a key skill for communicating findings in business or research environments.

 > As a professional in transition, especially coming from Venezuela and rebuilding my career path in a new country, this project represents my commitment to adapting and thriving in the global data ecosystem.